NHATTIEN-20020713/Lab-IOT/README.md

 # Introduction to WSL, set up WSL for Python-programming
-For more information about how to install WSL (Windows Subsystem for Linux), we can watch some tutorial videos below:
+For more information about how to install WSL (Windows Subsystem for Linux), you can watch some tutorial videos below:

 https://www.youtube.com/watch?v=ypvjxw5qBK0